AVMCMC/AuxiliaryVariationalMCMC/README.md

 ## Dependencies

-The dependencies are Numpy, Matplotlib, Tensorflow and Tensorflow_probability.
+The dependencies are Numpy, Matplotlib, Tensorflow and tensorflow_probability.

 ## Usage